June 2021 Retrospective & Income Report

 2. People need to see a concept repeated multiple times before they get it

 3. I was running and I picked a podcast that has short 3-5 mins audio.
-I listened to about 7-8 during the run, and same tips showed up for a few times.
+I listened to about 7 to 8 during the run, and the same tips showed up a few times.

 That's when I had my big moment.
 It is not about freshness.
 It is about giving the right content at the right time.
 And they can repeat.